BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/boilerplate/README.md

 9. `Dockerfile` - contains the configuration required to generate docker image for this application.

 10. `registrations` - contains a list of the routes to be plugged into the server (should contain all the subfolders of `src/endpoints` folder).

+11. `process.json` -  defines pm2 process to be executed. (don't change this file unless required)

 For more details refer the relevant file in the folders.